ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 {% endraw %}
 ```

-The standard way to write a Vue component is by using the .vue file extension.
+The standard way to write a Vue component is by using the `.vue` file extension.
-In a .vue file, we define 3 optional tags: `template`, `script` and `style`.
+In a `.vue` file, we define three optional tags: `template`, `script` and `style`.
 According to the Vue documentation, you should always [order the tags consistently](https://vuejs.org/v2/style-guide/#Single-file-component-top-level-element-order-recommended){:target="_blank" rel="noopener noreferrer"} with style being the last one.

 ### \<template>...\</template>
 This is the visual part of your component, in here you define the HTML that will be used to display your component.
-Note that your custom HTML should always be surrounded by a div tag.
+Note that your custom HTML should always be surrounded by a `div` tag.
 The reason for this is that it allows Vue to encapsulate your custom CSS without unknowingly affecting the styling of your whole site.
 You can use this to add a custom id or class to the tag to help you identify the component in for example your e2e tests.
-Note that a .vue file can contain at most one template tag.
+Note that a `.vue` file can contain at most one template tag.

 ### \<script lang="ts">...\</script>
 In the script tag, you can add your custom TypeScript code.
-The lang attribute is not required but if you do not add it, the default language will be JavaScript.
+The `lang` attribute is not required but if you do not add it, the default language will be JavaScript.
 In order for TypeScript to be available, you need to add `lang="ts"`.
-All of our TypeScript code should be present in this script tag, even the import statements.
+All of our TypeScript code should be present in this `script` tag, even the import statements.
-Note that a .vue file can contain at most one script tag.
+Note that a `.vue` file can contain at most one script tag.

 ### \<style>...\</style>
 In the style tag we can define our own SCSS specific for this component.